 Prize Money

-The Matchplay has seen a consistent increase in prizemoney over the years and the current total sits at that of £700,000.
-The winner picks up a cheque worth £150,000, with the runner up being awarded £70,000.
-In fact, only the Premier League (£825,000) and the World Championships (£2.5million from 2018/19) offer a large prize pool than that of the Matchplay.
+The World Matchplay has seen a consistent increase in prizemoney over the years and the current total sits at that of £800,000 (2024).
+The winner picks up a cheque worth £200,000, with the runner up being awarded £100,000.
+In fact, only the Premier League (£1,000,000) and the World Championships (£2,500,000) offer a larger prize pool than that of the Matchplay.

 Matchplay Format

 The games on offer at the World Matchplay run a little differently compared to most PDC events.
 For one, the games are best of a certain number legs, not sets.
-The second is that each game must be won by 2 clear legs.
-So, in a first to 10 match, if the scores are 9-9 then the game will continue until one player is leading by 2 legs.
+The second is that each game must be won by two clear legs.
+So, in a first to 10 match, if the scores are 9-9 then the game will continue until one player is leading by two legs.
 But, sudden death will come in if the scores are still tied depending on how many legs have been played and in what round.

 Below is a breakdown of the format of each round of matches.